 A 20 ft open top container has a maximum load of approximately 28 metric tons, while the 40 ft open top container can hold up to 30 metric tons.

-Refrigerated shipping containers, also known as reefer containers, are equipped with a system that maintains an internal temperature of between -35ºC and + 15ºC.
+Refrigerated shipping containers, also known as refrigerated freight containers, are equipped with a system that maintains an internal temperature of between -35ºC and + 15ºC.

 These containers must always be connected to an external power source.
-And, they are mainly used for the shipment of temperature-sensitive, perishable cargo such as fish, meat, medicines and pharmaceutical products.
+And, they are mainly used for the shipment of temperature and time sensitive, perishable cargo such as fish, meat, medicines and pharmaceutical products.

 Reefer containers generally come in 20 ft and 40 ft, and they are commonly made from a weathering steel known as COR-TEN steel.
 And, they are also available in High Cube ( Approx. 1 ft extra height compared to basic models).